lcipolina/lcipolina.github.io/_posts/2020-01-17-Install_gym_AI_on_Windows.md

+---
+layout: post
+title: "Trick to install GymAI on Windows 10 and use it with Jupyter"
+categories: [blog, engineering]
+tags: [maths, engineering, reinforcement learning]
+date: 2020-01-17
+---

 # Trick to install GymAI on Windows 10 and use it with Jupyter

 These are some hacks that allowed me to do two things: